Vision Fountain work with museums, galleries and educators. From from primary to tertiary.

-We hold photographic, animation and photogrammetry (3-d photography) workshops in schools, museums, community and youth groups.
+We hold photographic, animation and photogrammetry (3-d photography) workshops in schools, museums, & community groups.

 Our work with Arts Arts Council Wales, through their Lead Creative Schools initiative, has delivered two mixed media and animation projects in four primary schools in the the Rhondda Valley

 Projects at museums in Wales and England have delivered arts-based digital workshops workshops to young learners and adults.

 We have held arts based digital workshops at Cyfarthfa Castle Museum & Arts Gallery, The , 3GS Youth Centre (Merthyr), The Winding House Museum, Tredegar and over a dozen primary schools in South Wales.
 We have also delivered workshops in the British Motor Museum, The Factory Youth Centre (Birmingham)

 We share the creative techniques used in a projects’ creation with the communities in which we work, this includes, photography, video, animation and photogrammetry (3-d editing).

 Dragon’s Dream – Animation & Imaginative Story-telling (Arts Council of Wales)